 New Challenges for Connecticut

-In 2009, Connecticut UI trust fund became insolvent when the national economic recession resulted in unemployment rates as high as 9 percent, creating a sharp increase in the number of residents relying on unemployment benefits.
-With the loan fully repaid, Connecticut avoided increased FUTA tax rate.
+In 2009, the Connecticut UI trust fund became insolvent when the national economic recession resulted in unemployment rates as high as 9 percent, creating a sharp increase in the number of residents relying on unemployment benefits.
+With the loan fully repaid, Connecticut avoided an increased FUTA tax rate.

 Nowadays, however, this state faces a similar challenge because the UI Trust Fund, out of which the UI Benefits are paid, is not solvent.
 There is currently $609 million in the Connecticut UI trust fund, which is funded by employers.
 In order to handle another economic downturn, the recommended amount is $1.7 billion.
 Many analysts point out the importance of building a system that is sustainable for the future and includes technology, such as an online filing system for claims.Outsource your unemployment claims management and start saving time and unemployment costs by leaving the hassle to experts.